tkhc/rgb/README.md

         vi.
 Why does it persist through closing the page?

         vii.
-Using this documentation: https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage change the JavaScript file to use session storage instead of local storage.
+When you win what happens when the title changes?

         viii.
-What's different about the way the score is kept now?
+What does Asynchronous mean in the context of JavaScript?

         ix.
-When you win what happens when the title changes?
+What is the fetch function inside of updateColorName?

         x.
-What does Asynchronous mean in the context of JavaScript?
+What does it do?

         xi.
-What is the fetch function inside of updateColorName?
+What's an alternative to using fetch?

         xii.
-What does it do?

-        xiii.
-What's an alternative to using fetch?

-        xiv.
 Why use one over the other?

 5. Add comments to the JavaScript code explaining what you think each function does.